Chiptunes

 History

-One of the pioneers of the chiptune movement was the artist Trash80.
-He starting publishing several independent chiptune style songs in 2000, and developed a device that allows midi-making on the Gameboy.
-In 2003, the Japanese chiptune band YMCK was formed.
-They ended up recording the music for a Nintendo DS game, PiCOPiCT.
-In 2004, the NYC based chiptune indie rock band Anamanaguchi was formed that use a hacked original NES and Gameboy.
-In 2005, an American Grammy nominated musical group named MGMR was formed that has been known to fuse pop and chiptunes.
-In 2008, a NES-rock band I Fight Dragons was formed that perform original works and covers of other songs in chiptune style.
+Chiptune artist Trash80 is often credited as one of the earliest pioneers in the chiptune movement with his production of several independent chiptune-style songs in 2000 and the development of a device that allows midi-making on the Gameboy.
+In 2003, the Japanese chiptune band YMCK was formed, who eventually recorded music for the Nintendo DS game PiCOPiCT.
+In 2004, the NYC based chiptune indie rock band Anamanaguchi was formed that used a hacked original NES and Gameboy in live performances.
+In 2005, the American Grammy nominated musical group named MGMT was formed that has been known to fuse pop and chiptunes.
+In 2008, the NES-rock band I Fight Dragons was formed, who performed original works and covers of other songs in chiptune style.

 [1]Wikipedia – Chiptune